Who's Afraid of Virginia Woolf? (film): Distribution

 Warner Bros. studio executives sat down to look at a rough cut, without music, and a Life magazine reporter was present.
 He printed the following quote from one of the studio chiefs: "My God!
 We've got a seven million dollar dirty movie on our hands!"

 The film was considered groundbreaking for having a level of profanity and sexual implication unheard of at that time.
 Jack Valenti, who had just become president of the MPAA in 1966, had arranged to update the old Production Code.
 For the film to be released with MPAA approval, Warner Bros. agreed to deletions of certain profanities and to have a special warning placed on all advertisements for the film, indicating adult content.
 In addition, all contracts with theatres exhibiting the film included a clause to prohibit anyone under 18 from admittance without adult supervision.
 Even the National Catholic Office for Motion Pictures (NCOMP) refused to "condemn" the film, with the office ruling it "morally unobjectionable for adults, with reservations".
 This film and Michelangelo Antonioni's Blow-Up (1966) led Valenti to begin work on the MPAA film rating system that went into effect on November 1, 1968.
 It is also said that Jack L. Warner chose to pay a fine of $5,000 in order to remain as faithful to the play (and its profanity) as possible.

 Theatrical release

 Who's Afraid of Virginia Woolf? premiered on June 21, 1966, at the Pantages Theatre in Hollywood.
-The film went on to become a financial success, earning a North American rental gross of $14.5 million, which made it the third-highest-grossing film of 1966.
+The film went on to become a financial success, earning a North American rental gross of $14.5 million, which made it the third-highest-grossing film of the year.